CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/_index.md

 - Create snapshots of the network state at various times
 - Create Cumulus Linux switch configurations, with or without network templates
 - Create NetQ configuration profiles
-- Upgrade NetQ (Agents and CLI) on Cumulus Linux switches with NetQ Agents version 2.4.x or later
+- Upgrade NetQ (Agents and CLI) on Cumulus Linux switches running NetQ Agents
-- Install or upgrade NetQ (Agents and CLI) on Cumulus Linux switches with or without NetQ Agents; all in a single job
+- Install or upgrade NetQ (Agents and CLI) on Cumulus Linux switches
-- Upgrade Cumulus Linux 3.x to later 3.x or 4.x on switches with NetQ Agents version 2.4.x or later (includes upgrade of NetQ to 3.x)
 - View a result history of upgrade attempts

 {{<notice note>}}